-Sebastien Haller has outdone Lionel Messi, Erling Haaland and Cristiano Ronaldo in the UEFA Champions League, and after returning to the Bundesliga and overcoming cancer, Borussia Dortmund are hoping the former Eintracht Frankfurt forward can propel them up the table.
+Sebastien Haller has outdone Lionel Messi, Erling Haaland and Cristiano Ronaldo in the UEFA Champions League, but the Borussia Dortmund striker's biggest win was beating cancer last season...

 bundesliga.com takes a closer look at the colossal Cote d'Ivoire international forward.